endymonium/NeedToKnow/readme.txt

+BFA Update

 --------------------
 NeedToKnow
 by Kitjan
 --------------------

 NeedToKnow allows you to monitor specific buffs and debuffs of your choosing as timer bars that always appear in a consistent place on your screen in a consistent color.
 It's especially useful for monitoring frequently used short-duration buffs and debuffs.
 For example, a rogue could configure NeedToKnow to show timer bars for Slice and Dice, Rupture, and their own stack of Deadly Poison VII.
 A death knight could use it to track their own diseases on a mob.
 NeedToKnow also works with procs and on-use trinkets.
 The number, size, position, and appearance of timer bars are all customizable.

 ------------